How to choose the best graphic drawing tablet and pen display monitor: A beginner's buying guide & review

 Pressure Sensitivity

-Note that the tablets with 2048 pressure levels capture more information than those with 1024 pressure levels.
-Obviously, the higher your pressure levels are, the better your tablet can respond to you.
+It's worth noting that tablets with 2048 pressure levels capture more nuanced information compared to those with 1024 levels.
+Naturally, higher pressure levels correspond to enhanced tablet responsiveness.

 Resolution